Using explainability to design physics-aware CNNs for solving subsurface inverse problems: Developing a convolutional neural network using explainability

 \section{Developing a convolutional neural network using explainability}

 We now illustrate our proposed framework for developing a physics-aware CNN using model explainability.
-Note that we focus on tuning a select group of hyperparameters, such as the network’s decoder structure, the kernel size of each convolution layer, and the depth of the network, as the network’s performance was most sensitive to these hyperparameters.
+Note that we focus on tuning a select group of hyperparameters, such as the network's decoder structure, the kernel size of each convolution layer, and the depth of the network, as the network’s performance was most sensitive to these hyperparameters.
+However, the proposed framework can be used to tune any number of hyperparameters beyond those shown in this study.